 Solid axle measurements

 In deep-bore gauging applications, signal wires are routed out through the center of the hub and are sealed off with a connector for easy installation.
 Then the signal can be routed through a slip ring or a Telemetry Wheel Package, both of which are mounted directly to the standard wheel using wheel mounting hardware.
-MSC Slip Ring Assemblies have optional encoders for measuring wheel speed and can be mounted to a Wheel Instrumentation Package (WIP) containing strain gauge and thermocouple amplifiers.
+Our Slip Rings have optional encoders for measuring wheel speed and can be mounted to a Wheel Instrumentation Package (WIP) containing strain gauge and thermocouple amplifiers.
 Wireless Telemetry Systems are also available for vehicle wheel applications.
 Telemetry Wheel Packages are weatherproof and are powered with standard 9 V batteries to reduce delays on testing days.
 Additionally, they are low profile to minimize extension past the vehicle body.

-MSC has solutions for many types of axle torque measurements and can design custom instrumentation packages to meet the needs of any new vehicle.
+Michigan Scientific has solutions for many types of axle torque measurements and can design custom instrumentation packages to meet the needs of any new vehicle.
 To start configuring your axle torque measurement system, contact a Michigan Scientific representative.